 Each musician / singer will bring their own instrument, including microphones and power-cords, to avoid cross-contamination.
 We have purchased additional equipment for those who do not have their own.

 A team of volunteers are responsible for cleaning the building after each service, using a checklist (provided by the venue itself).
-A professional cleaning company has been engaged to provide a comprehensive clean of the building mid-week, in preparation for Sunday services.

 The Christian life is not meant to be busy and exhausting.
 In fact, Jesus said: “Come to me, all you who are weary and burdened, and I will give you rest” (Matthew 11:28).